leafsapien/crowdfunding_backend/README.md

 - [x] Implement suitable update/delete functionality, e.g., define if a project owner can update project details.
 - [x] Define permissions, e.g., specify who can delete a pledge.
 - [x] Return relevant status codes for both successful and unsuccessful API requests.
-- [ ] (For the front end functionality in future project) Handle failed requests gracefully (e.g., implement a custom 404 page instead of a default error page).
+- [x] Handle failed requests gracefully (e.g., implement a custom 404 page instead of a default error page).
 - [x] Use Token Authentication, including an endpoint for obtaining a token along with the current user's details.
-- [ ] (For the front end functionality in future project) Ensure responsive design for mobile and desktop compatibility.
+- [x] Ensure responsive design for mobile and desktop compatibility.

 ## Planning:
 ### HarveztCirkle